EvolutionaryGenomics-GRIB/BLCA_ICI_Response_Predictor/README.md

 - APM_8.GSVA
 - t.spec.lncRNA.GSVA

+A detailed description of the variables can be found in the sheet "Final_model_variables" in the [Supplementary File 2 provided on Figshare](https://doi.org/10.6084/m9.figshare.25610574.v1).
 Please note that if any variable is missing, the model will not function properly.
 Therefore, various imputation techniques can be employed.
 However, anticipate decreased performance compared to when all the original variables are present.

 ## Training results